zwener/Hashnode/draft-6755fce88ecdde9aa8fb933c.md

 ## Creativity, hm?!

 Yepp - because this is what all IT architects, consultants, engineers unites: finding inventive solutions.
-And job titles of course.
+As well as job titles, too.

 But yes, the Microsoft universe is a big one and I am far to humble to think I know a lot of it - so what can you expect here?
 Some key skills of good consultants are demarcation and honesty, so I define some topics, which you will find here: